2006 Eindhoven Team Time Trial

-The 2006 edition of the Eindhoven Team Time Trial was held June 18 in Eindhoven, Netherlands.
+The 2006 edition of the Eindhoven Team Time Trial was held on June 18 in Eindhoven, Netherlands.
 It marked the second year of this UCI ProTour event, which is a team time trial competition between the world's elite professional cycling teams and consists of the eight riders for each team riding in unison against the clock.
 The team with the fastest time through the 48.6 km course based on the time of its first five riders wins the competition.